Bhadravati, Maharashtra: Major Employers

 Bhadravati also has a market place (composed of grain and grocery stores, cloths and general shops, households appliances, specialized hospitals, medical stores, good hotels, etc.) serving the localities and nearby villages.

 Transport

 Bus

 The city is served by a MSRTC bus stand on NH-930, or the Nagpur-Chandrapur Highway.
-Buses run to various destinations like Aurangabad, Mancherial, Nagpur, Pune, Wardha, Gondia, Yeotmal, Ambejogai, and Shirdi.
+Buses run to various destinations like Aurangabad, Mancherial, Nagpur, Pune, Wardha, Gondia, Yavatmal, Ambejogai, and Shirdi.
 There are also private buses to Nagpur, Chandrapur, Chimur, and Pune other destinations.

 Railway

 Bhadrawati Railway Station is Regular Type Railway Station.
 The Name Of Bhadrawati Railway Station is Bhandak Railway Station.
 Is Situated at 4 km South at Gaurala From MSRTC Bus Stop.
 This Railway Station Situated At Delhi-Chennai Route Under Central Railway Nagpur Region.
 There are few stoppages of train here.